dude56987/2web/help/man_2web.md

     - This will cause the new episodes to be cached in the background using a single file queue.
 Active caching still will work.
   - /etc/2web/weatherLocation.cfg
     - This determines the location used for the weather on the homepage.

+### Performance Enhancements

+#### RAMDISKS

+A ramdisk can be used on the entire website to host the entire generated site in ram, media files will still be loaded from disk.
+If you load the entire website into ram it will need to be regenerated every time the server is rebooted.
+In this case if the system is fast enough you can edit /etc/cron.d/2web by adding --parallel to make site components run parallel processing.
+However some individual directories in the site can be safely symlinked to a ramdisk with little issue.

+- /var/cache/2web/web/web_cache/
+  - This directory contains php generated files for caching web requests
+- /var/cache/2web/web/RESOLVER-CACHE/
+  - This directory contains the temporary media files cached for playback from external website videos.
+- /var/cache/2web/web/m3u_cache/
+  - Contains the temporary .m3u playlists generated on web request.